Abnormal psychology: Humanistic therapy (Rogers)

 Humanistic therapy aims to achieve self-actualization (Carl Rogers, 1961).
-In this style of therapy, the therapist will focus on the patient themselves, as opposed to the patient's problem.
-The goal of this therapy is, by treating the patient as "human", rather than "client", to get to the source of the problem, and to resolve the problem in an effective manner.
-Humanistic therapy has been on the rise in recent years, and has been associated with numerous positive benefits.
-It is considered to be one of the core elements needed for therapeutic effectiveness, and a significant contributor to not only the well-being of the patient, but society as a whole.
-Some say that all of the therapeutic approaches today draw from the humanistic approach in some regard, and that humanistic therapy is the best way for treat a patient.
+In this style of therapy, the therapist will focus on the patient themselves rather than on the patient's problem.
+The goal of this therapy is, by treating the patient as "human", rather than "client", to get to the source of the problem and to resolve the problem effectively.
+Humanistic therapy has been on the rise in recent years and is associated with numerous benefits.
+It is considered one of the core elements needed for therapeutic effectiveness and a significant contributor to the well-being of not only the patient but society as a whole.
+Some say that all therapeutic approaches today draw on the humanistic approach in some way, and that humanistic therapy is the best way to treat a patient.
 Humanistic therapy can be used on people of all ages; it is very popular among children in its variant known as "play therapy".